-Dr Priyabrata Panda Head, School of Commerce & Member, Professor Shyama Chara Acharya, Professor of Commerce, Alumnus Member BoS Mr Subash Chandra Jhankar, Assistant Professor of Commerce, Member
+Dr Priyabrata Panda Head, School of Commerce & Member, BoS Professor Shyama Chara Acharya, Professor of Commerce, Alumnus Member, BoS Mr Subash Chandra Jhankar, Assistant Professor of Commerce, Member Mr. Arjuna Kumar Maharana Ph.
+D. Scholar, Students Representative, BoS

+CO2 Explain the different concepts of reconstruction of capital structure in the companies such as Amalgamation, Absorption and Reconstruction & its accounting treatment.
 CO3 Practical solutions of preparation of consolidated balance sheet of holding company & preparation of Liquidator's final statement of accounts at the time winding up of the companies.
 CO4 Differentiate between preparation of books of account in Banking companies & Insurance companies as per their provisions.
-Analyze the guidelines of RBI for compilation of financial statements, preparation of Final acourt of Banking Companies including preparation of relevant schedules.
+Analyze the guidelines of RBI for compilation of financial statements, preparation of Final acourts of Banking Companies including preparation of relevant schedules.
 CO5 To assess & evaluate the quantitative performance of companies' growth like market performance, earning capacity, dividend payable, risk & composition of capital structure etc.